mnoble/rack-cappuccino/README.markdown

 # rack-cappuccino

 Create a Rack app from your Cappuccino app.
-Makes it easy to quickly get a Cappuccino app online using Heroku.

 ## Usage